 In connection with financing the Atotech Acquisition, the Company issued euro denominated term loan debt.
-In anticipation of entering into these euro denominated loans, the Company purchased foreign currency option contracts in 2021 to fix the conversion of EUR 300 into U.S. dollars.
-The options settled on January 31, 2022 and the Company recorded a gain of \$5, net of premiums, in 2022, which is included in other (income) expense, net.
+In anticipation of entering into these euro denominated loans, the Company purchased foreign currency option contracts in 2021 to fix the conversion of 300 euros into U.S. dollars.
+The options settled on January 31, 2022 and the Company recorded a gain of \$5, net of premiums in 2022, which is included in other expense (income), net.

-(6) Inventories
+(5) Inventories